Dr. Ellis Subdivision

 Northeast Urbana between Goodwin Avenue and Wright Street

-The Dr. Ellis Subdivision, developed in 1961, is located in northeast Urbana.
-It is the third single-family subdivision created for African Americans in Champaign-Urbana after Carver Park in 1951 and Crispus Attucks Place in 1953.
-The subdivision was originally just outside city limits on undeveloped farmland.
-Today, the subdivision is situated in the historically African American North End neighborhood, between Wright Street to the east and Goodwin Avenue to the west, and Eads Street to the south and Bradley Avenue to the north.
-The Dr. Ellis subdivision was named for Dr. Harry D. Ellis, born December 31, 1894, to Charles and Carrie Ellis in Springfield, Illinois. 📍
+The Dr. Ellis Subdivision is the third single-family subdivision created for African Americans in Champaign-Urbana after Carver Park in 1951 and Crispus Attucks Place in 1953.
+The subdivision was developed by John Goodell of Goodell Engineering and built in three phases, from 1961-1966.
+It was originally just outside city limits on undeveloped farmland.
+Today, the subdivision is located in Urbana, IL, in what is considered the historically African American North End neighborhood.

-After the war, Ellis attended the University of Illinois Medical College and later became the second African American doctor to practice in the twin cities.
+After the war, Ellis attended the University of Illinois Medical College.
 His practice was located at 112 N. Walnut St. in Champaign.
-In addition to practicing medicine, Ellis was extremely active in the community.
+He serviced the healthcare needs of African American residents at a time when they were not always guaranteed service from area hospitals.
+Ellis was also extremely active in the community.
 In the 1910s, he played banjo in the Raymond Scott Band.
-Later, he served as a founding member and treasurer of the William F. Earnest American Legion Post #559, treasurer of the Advisory Committee that helped open the Douglass Community Center, and President of the Frederick Douglass Civic League.
+Later, he served as a founding member and treasurer of the William F. Earnest American Legion Post #559, treasurer of the Advisory Committee that helped open the Douglass Community Center, and president of the Frederick Douglass Civic League.
 When Dr. Ellis died in 1946, he lay in state at the Douglass Community Center, the place he helped build.
 He was buried in the World War I veterans’ section of Mount Hope Cemetery in Champaign, Illinois.

 Decade: